 Families who have delayed vacations for months may now be considering a more epic adventure than their typical road trip to the beach or even a domestic flight, requiring months of pre-planning.
 I know my family is!

 It’s important to keep in mind that the CDC is strongly encouraging all Americans to postpone travel this holiday season and stay home, but I understand there will be circumstances where flying with an infant or small children is necessary, and you’ll need these tips when we’re all vaccinated and ready to explore again!

 Regardless of your destination or even the time that you decide to fly, it’s always smart to review the CDC’s travel page to ensure you’re armed with the latest healthy travel information to make flying with a baby as safe as possible.

-Tips for Creating Your Own Traveling with Baby Checklist
+Tips for Creating Your Own Flying with a Baby Checklist

 Every trip is going to have it’s own unique set of challenges for you as a new parent, and not every tip in this article will apply to your particular plans and preferences.

 I’ve divided this article into bite-sized chunks with quick descriptions to allow you to skip over any sections that don’t apply so you can squeeze in that luxurious ten minute shower before the baby wakes up.